Discovery, science and heritage

 Wikipedia details the heroic age of Antarctic exploration.

 On-going funding is needed to restore and protect Hillary’s Hut.
-This Radio New Zealand report explains restoration issues and has audio of Sir Ed Hillary discussing his Antarctic adventures.
+This Radio New Zealand report explains restoration issues and has audio of Sir Edmund Hillary discussing his Antarctic adventures.